XAMPPRocky/octocrab/README.md

 [![Lines Of Code](https://tokei.rs/b1/github/XAMPPRocky/octocrab?category=code)](https://github.com/XAMPPRocky/octocrab)
 [![Documentation](https://docs.rs/octocrab/badge.svg)](https://docs.rs/octocrab/)

-Octocrab is an third party GitHub API client, allowing you to easily build your own GitHub integrations or bots in Rust. `Octocrab` comes with two primary set of APIs for communicating with GitHub, a high level strongly typed semantic API, and a lower level HTTP API for extending behaviour.
+Octocrab is a third party GitHub API client, allowing you to easily build your own GitHub integrations or bots in Rust. `Octocrab` comes with two primary sets of APIs for communicating with GitHub, a high level strongly typed semantic API, and a lower level HTTP API for extending behaviour.

 #### Cargo.toml